wx-chevalier/Awesome-Lists-and-CheatSheets/1.Language/Zoo/Rust/Rust-List.md

 - [《Rust Primer》 📚](https://github.com/rustcc/RustPrimer): 中国人写的 Rust 编程书籍

-- [Rust by Example 📚](https://rustbyexample.com/): Rust by Example (RBE) is a collection of runnable examples that illustrate various Rust concepts and standard libraries.
+- [《Rust by Example》 📚](https://rustbyexample.com/): Rust by Example (RBE) is a collection of runnable examples that illustrate various Rust concepts and standard libraries.

 - [2016-《Algorithm Cookbook in Rust》 📚](https://github.com/EbTech/rust-algorithms): A collection of classic data structures and algorithms, emphasizing beauty and clarity over full generality.